 Line 42, the last line in our output, shows which strategies are used.
 The first keyword ALL indicates that SPD Server can identify correctly ALL resulting records, without help from the SAS System.
-First, SPD Server will call EVAL1, an indexed method, to quickly access a list of records which satisfy where $\mathbf{a} = \mathbf{1}$ and $\mathbf{b}$ in (1 2 3) and $\mathbf{d} = \mathbf{3}$ , then it will use EVAL2 to determine whether $\mathbf{c} = \mathbf{d} + \mathbf{3}$ is true on these records.
+First, SPD Server will call EVAL1, an indexed method, to quickly access a list of records that satisfy where a = 1 and b in $(1 \ 2 \ 3)$ and d = 3, then it will use EVAL2 to determine whether c = d + 3 is true on these records.

-When output from EVAL1 displays the suffix w/ seglist, as it does in the above output, it means that SPD indexes were detected, and that the indexes were used to filter out only the segments that satisfy the given indexed predicates.
+When output from EVAL1 displays the suffix w/ seglist, as it does in the above output, it means that SPD indexes were detected, and that the indexes were used to filter only the segments that satisfy the indexed predicates.
 When EVAL1 has no suffix, it means that ALL segments will be evaluated.